Fight like a Woman: Domestic Violence and Female Judges in Brazil: Conclusion

 \section{Conclusion}

-In this paper, we provide evidence that domestic violence cases assigned to female judges are significantly more likely to result in a conviction than those assigned to male judges with similar career paths.
-This pattern is, to a large extent, due to the reasons that are specific to domestic violence cases.
-The gender difference in conviction rates is stronger for cases involving domestic violence than for crimes that are similar in nature (physical assault), suggesting the existence of a type of in-group bias as defined by \cite{shayo_judicial_2011}.
+{ In this paper, we provide evidence that domestic violence cases assigned to female judges are significantly more likely to result in a conviction than those assigned to male judges with similar career paths.
+This pattern is likely due to the reasons that are specific to domestic violence cases since the gender difference in conviction rates is stronger for cases involving domestic violence than for crimes that are similar in nature (physical assault).
+This finding suggests the existence of a type of in-group bias { as defined by \cite{shayo_judicial_2011} and \cite{Jannati2025}.}

-Furthermore, we find suggestive evidence for two major drivers of the gender conviction-rate gap in domestic violence.
-The first driver is that female judges are stricter than men in cases of intimate partner violence but equally strict in cases of other types of domestic violence.
-We claim this finding shows the relevance of identification with one's own gender, as the perception of intimate partner violence is highly affected by patriarchal social norms, while other forms of domestic violence are not affected by gender stereotypes.
-This result is consistent with the representational account as defined by \cite{boyd_untangling_2010}.
+Furthermore, we find suggestive evidence for two drivers of the gender conviction-rate gap in domestic violence.
+The first driver is that female judges are stricter than men in cases flagged as intimate partner violence but equally strict in domestic violence cases not flagged as intimate partner violence.
+This finding suggests that identification with one's own gender might be a relevant factor when judges analyze domestic violence cases since the perception of intimate partner violence is highly affected by patriarchal social norms, while other forms of domestic violence are not affected by gender stereotypes.
+This result is consistent with the representational account \citep{boyd_untangling_2010} being a possible driver of the gender conviction-rate gap.}

 The second driver stems from gender differences in how judges analyze evidence.
 There is no gender gap when the defendant is caught red-handed by the police (clear and objective piece of evidence), but the gap is very strong when there is more room for subjectivity in the analysis.
 This result is consistent with the informational account as defined by \cite{boyd_untangling_2010}.